-To protect pupils we will:
+To protect pupils the school will:

-- seek parental consent for photographs to be taken or published (for example, on our website or in newspapers or publications) - use only the pupil's first name with an image - ensure pupils are appropriately dressed - encourage pupils to tell us if they are worried about any photographs that are taken of them.
+- seek parental consent for photographs to be taken or published (for example, on our website or in newspapers or publications) - use only the pupil's first name with an image - ensure pupils are appropriately dressed - encourage pupils to tell a member of staff if they are worried about any photographs that are taken of them.

-E-Safety
+E-safety

-Our pupils increasingly use electronic equipment on a daily basis to access the internet and share content and images via social networking sites including Facebook, Twitter, MSN, Tumblr, Snapchat and Instagram.
+Pupils increasingly use electronic equipment on a daily basis to access the internet and share content and images via social networking sites including Facebook, Twitter, MSN, Tumblr, Snapchat and Instagram.

 Unfortunately some adults and young people will use these technologies to harm children.
 The harm might range from sending hurtful or abusive texts and emails, to grooming and enticing children to engage in sexually harmful conversations, webcam photography or face-to-face meetings.

 Pupils may also be distressed or harmed by accessing inappropriate websites that promote unhealthy lifestyles, extremist behaviour and criminal activity.

-The school's Computing & Information Technology Policy (Ref 16), available in the Policies Folder explains how we try to keep pupils safe in school and protect and educate pupils in the safe use of technology.
-Cyberbullying and sexting by pupils will be treated as seriously as any other type of bullying and will be managed through our anti-bullying procedures.
-Serious incidents may be managed in line with our child protection procedures.
+The school's Computing & Information Technology Policy (Ref 16), available in the Policies Folder explains how we try to keep pupils safe in school and whilst they are accessing on-line learning whilst out of school and protect and educate pupils in the safe use of technology.

+Cyberbullying and sexting by pupils will be treated as seriously as any other type of bullying and will be managed through school's anti-bullying procedures.
+Serious incidents may be managed in line with child protection procedures.